papercss/papercss/README.md

 ## Documentation

 You can view the docs at [getpapercss.com](https://www.getpapercss.com).
-Those are directly from the `master` branch, this means thoses features are stable and ready to be used in your project.
+Those are directly from the `master` branch, this means those features are stable and ready to be used in your project.

 You can also view the develop branch at [develop.getpapercss.com](https://develop.getpapercss.com), this include new features that are coming soon in master branch.
 Be warned, a feature in develop can be removed without any prevention.